hiparker/opsli-boot/README.md

 ------------

-1. The open source code, the license agreement adopts AGPL v3 + Apache Licence v2 for distribution.
+1. The open source code, the license agreement adopts Apache Licence v2 for distribution.
 2. You can use, modify and derive the code for free, but it is not allowed to release the modified and derived code as closed source software.
 3. The modified and derived code must also be circulated in accordance with the AGPL agreement, and the modified and derived code must be disclosed to the public.
 4. If you modify the code, you need to explain it in the modified file and follow the code format specification to help others better understand your intentions.